Emina Jahović: 2011–2012: International collaborations

-In December 2012, Emina's second Turkish single and first solo single in Turkish, "Kimse Yok Mu?" ("Nobody"), was recorded by Doğan Music Company.
+In December 2012, Emina's second Turkish single and first solo single in Turkish, "Kimse Yok Mu?" ("Is There Anyone?"), was recorded by Doğan Music Company.
 The song was written and composed by Jahović and Mustafa Sandal.
 The lyrics revolve around Jahović asking a man to go back to her.
 The Serbian version, "I da mogu" ("Even If I Could"), which peaked at number one in such Southeast European countries as Bulgaria, was also made available in 2012.
 Miloš Nadaždin directed the accompanying music video.
 Jahović is often referred to as the "Turkish J.Lo" since critics noted costume references and artistic similarities to the work of Jennifer Lopez.
 "I da mogu" was the second best-selling single of Serbia in 2013 and peaked at number two on the "Top 10 singlova" chart of City Records.

-As of 2012, due to her association with the record label Croatia Records, Jahović was the first non-Croatian whose works are broadcast on Croatian Music Channel, which is the largest Croatian music channel and broadcasts only Croatian music and music of Croatian production.
+As of 2012, due to her association with the record label Croatia Records, Jahović was the first non-Croatian whose works were broadcast on Croatian Music Channel, which is the largest Croatian music channel and broadcasts only Croatian music and music of Croatian production.

-During the year 2012, Jahović also collaborated with Hamza Haimami, the Moroccan-born dancer, creative director, and choreographer known for his work with Rihanna as well as with artists including Fergie, Katy Perry, Usher, Will.i.am, and the Pussycat Dolls.
-Jahović has also worked with Marko Peruničić and Nebojša Arežina's songwriting and production team called Atelje Trag Group which also collaborated with artists such as Jelena Karleuša and Lepa Brena.
+During the year 2012, Jahović also collaborated with Hamza Haimami, the Moroccan-born dancer, creative director, and choreographer known for his work with Rihanna as well as with artists including Fergie, Katy Perry, Usher, will.i.am, and the Pussycat Dolls.
+Jahović has also worked with Marko Peruničić and Nebojša Arežina's songwriting and production team called Atelje Trag, which also collaborated with artists such as Jelena Karleuša and Lepa Brena.